DavidRuhe/DavidRuhe.github.io/_posts/2023-06-07-clifford-layers.md

 The construction (apart from mathematical details) of the Clifford algebra is relatively simple.
 We take a regular vector space $V$ over a field $\mathbb{F}$ (usually the reals $\mathbb{R}$) and turn it into a *quadratic vector space* (denoted with a tuple $(V, Q)$) by endowing it with a quadratic form $Q$.
 This quadratic form $Q: V \to \mathbb{F}$ takes a vector and returns a scalar.
-That is, vectors square to scalars!
+We now say that for any vector $v \in V$, we have $v^2 = Q(v)$.
-Note that we assume that we can multiply (and therefore square) vectors - a property inherited from the underlying *tensor algebra*.
+That is, we assume we can *multiply* vectors, and relate it to the geometry of the vector space through its quadratic form.
 We will not go into more detail here, and the act of multiplying vectors will, later on, be elaborated on.

 Regarding the quadratic form, we could write in matrix notation